 Codes default to the format of three sets of five alphanumeric characters separated by hyphens (e.g. X123X-456YY-ZZ789).
-The party administering the GRA software generates a set of codes prior to the start of the program and then provides them to the vendor in a standard format such as an Excel spreadsheet or CSV (comma-separated value) document.
+The party administering the GRA software generates a set of codes prior to the start of the program and exports the codes to a text file to provide to the vendor.